Art Nouveau: Art Nouveau in France

 Following the 1900 Exposition, the capital of Art Nouveau was Paris.
 The most extravagant residences in the style were built by Jules Lavirotte, who entirely covered the façades with ceramic sculptural decoration.
 The most flamboyant example is the Lavirotte Building, at 29, avenue Rapp (1901).
 Office buildings and department stores featured high courtyards covered with stained glass cupolas and ceramic decoration.
 The style was particularly popular in restaurants and cafés, including Maxim's at 3, rue Royale, and Le Train bleu at the Gare de Lyon (1900).

 The status of Paris attracted foreign artists to the city.
 The Swiss-born artist Eugène Grasset was one of the first creators of French Art Nouveau posters.
-He helped decorate the famous cabaret Le Chat Noir in 1885, made his first posters for the Fêtes de Paris and a celebrated poster of Sarah Bernhardt in 1890.
+He helped decorate the cabaret Le Chat Noir in 1885, made his first posters for the Fêtes de Paris and a celebrated poster of Sarah Bernhardt in 1890.
 In Paris, he taught at the Guérin school of art (École normale d'enseignement du dessin), where his students included Augusto Giacometti and Paul Berthon.
-Swiss-born Théophile-Alexandre Steinlen created the famous poster for the Paris cabaret Le Chat noir in 1896.
+Swiss-born Théophile-Alexandre Steinlen created the poster for the Paris cabaret Le Chat noir in 1896.
 The Czech artist Alphonse Mucha (1860–1939) arrived in Paris in 1888, and in 1895, made a poster for actress Sarah Bernhardt in the play Gismonda by Victorien Sardou in Théâtre de la Renaissance.
 The success of this poster led to a contract to produce posters for six more plays by Bernhardt.

 The city of Nancy in Lorraine became the other French capital of the new style.
 In 1901, the Alliance provinciale des industries d'art, also known as the École de Nancy, was founded, dedicated to upsetting the hierarchy that put painting and sculpture above the decorative arts.
 The major artists working there included the glass vase and lamp creators Émile Gallé, the Daum brothers in glass design, and the designer Louis Majorelle, who created furniture with graceful floral and vegetal forms.
 The architect Henri Sauvage brought the new architectural style to Nancy with his Villa Majorelle in 1902.